 Maggie Aland, Editor, Fit Small Business

 Wouldn’t it be great if you knew when someone opened your email and clicked on the link you sent?
-While most email marketing software does just that, Pipedrive CRM lets you track all the information about a prospect or customer, including every email you send and receive.
-You get instant notifications when your email is read and if the contact clicked on any links so you can follow-up faster.
-Pipedrive also offers customizable email templates with personalized signatures.
-Click here for a free trial.
+Freshsales is a CRM that helps you track all the information about a prospect, including where they are in the sales process and every email sent and received.
+You get instant notifications when an email is read and if your contact clicked on any links so you can follow-up faster.
+Freshsales also offers customizable email templates, email scheduling, and personalized bulk emails.
+Click here for a free 30-day trial.

 6. End the Email With ‘Does that help?’